-- (a) The Swiss Federal Office of Meteorology and Climatology, MeteoSwiss, which operates a country-wide network of automatic weather stations.
-Two of these are in the vicinity of the Dischma catchment: the Davos and Weissfluhjoch stations, whose respective locations are about 5 and 8.5 km on the North-West of the catchment outlet.
+- a.
+One of the sources is the Swiss Federal Office of Meteorology and Climatology, MeteoSwiss, which operates a country-wide network of automatic weather stations.
+Two of these are in the vicinity of the Dischma catchment: the Davos and Weissfluhjoch stations, whose respective locations are about 5 and 8.5 km on the northwest of the catchment outlet.
 They are both equipped with heated rain gauges, the one at Davos being unshielded and the one at Weissfluhjoch shielded.
-These stations provide measurements of air temperature, relative humidity, incoming long and short wave radiation, precipitation, wind direction and snow height every hour. - (b) The Intercantonal Measurement and Information System (IMIS), a network of automated weather stations mostly used for avalanche forecasting in Switzerland (Lehning et al., 1999).
+These stations provide measurements of air temperature, relative humidity, incoming long- and short-wave radiation, precipitation, wind direction and snow height every hour. - b.
+The other source is the Intercantonal Measurement and Information System (IMIS), a network of automated weather stations mostly used for avalanche forecasting in Switzerland (Lehning et al., 1999).
 Four of these stations are used in the present study, whose distances to the catchment outlet are 0.9, 4.7, 5.9 and 9.5 km.
-They continuously measure air temperature, relative humidity, outgoing short wave radiation, wind speed and snow depth at a rate of one hour.
+They provide hourly measurements of air temperature, relative humidity, outgoing short-wave radiation, wind speed and snow depth.

 All meteorological time series are visually inspected to detect sensor failure.
-Data flagged as erroneous is removed from the time series.
+Data flagged as erroneous are removed from the time series.